Approximate Majority With Catalytic Inputs: Catalytic Input Model Lower Bounds

-\begin{proof} By Lemmas~\ref{lemma:ciamlb-maj-opt} and~\ref{lemma:maj-sample-lb}, in the Super CI model with an input population $C$ of $n$ agents and input margin 1, a single super-agent worker $W$ can only compute the majority value of $C$ with high probability by taking at least $S = \Omega(n^2)$ input samples.
-By Lemma~\ref{lemma:super-ci}, this means that in the regular CI model with an input population of $n$ agents, any protocol for $\majority$ with input margin 1 requires at least $\Omega(n^2)$ total steps to be computed correctly with probability at least $1 - n^{-c}$.
-Because computing \majority\ on a population with input margin 1 reduces to computing \parity\ over this input, we have that any protocol for \parity\ in the CI model requires at least $\Omega(n^2)$ total steps in the worst-case to be correct with probability at least $1 - n^{-c}$.
+\begin{proof} By Lemmas~\ref{lemma:ciamlb-maj-opt} and~\ref{lemma:maj-sample-lb} and using Yao's principle, in the Super CI model with an input population $C$ of $n$ agents and input margin 1, a single super-agent worker $W$ can only compute the majority value of $C$ with high probability by taking at least $S = \Omega(n^2)$ input samples in the worst case.
+By Lemma~\ref{lemma:super-ci}, this means that in the regular CI model with an input population of $n$ agents, any protocol for majority with input margin 1 requires at least $\Omega(n^2)$ total steps to be computed correctly with probability at least $1 - n^{-c}$.
 When the size of the worker population is $m = \Theta(n)$, this means that $N = m + n = \Theta(n)$.
-Thus for an appropriate choice of $c$, computing $\parity$ on such populations requires at least $\Omega(N^2)$ samples to be correct with probability at least $1 - N^{-\gamma}$ for any $\gamma \ge 1$. \end{proof}
+Thus for an appropriate choice of $c$, computing exact majority on such populations requires at least $\Omega(N^2)$ samples to be correct with probability at least $1 - N^{-\gamma}$ for any $\gamma \ge 1$. \end{proof}